Skip to content

 Finalize the replication

 When you no longer need / want to replicate data, finalize the replication.
-PLM stops replication, creates the required indexes on the target, and stops.
+PCSM stops replication, creates the required indexes on the target, and stops.
 This is a one-time operation.
-You cannot restart the replicaton after you finalized it.
-If you run the start command, PLM will start the replication anew, with the initial sync.
+You cannot restart the replication after you finalized it.
+If you run the start command, PCSM will start the replication anew, with the initial sync.

 Send a POST request to the /finalize endpoint: